Sergio Morozov

 static method.

-.
+It can be used like any other Canvas.
 Users can (or even should) add/remove commands,

-set CommandListener
+set CommandListener or title.

-is preset
+LogCanvas is preset

-".
+with the title of "Logging".
 No commands are added, and no

 It's view and partly behavior can be configured programmatically by using respective setter methods